-- (a) compliance of the procedures, operations, equipment and personnel with paragraph 3.5 of the Aerodrome Licensing Manual and paragraph 9.2 of the Civil Air Navigation Requirements of Mauritius Aerodrome Design and Operations and reference to regulatory requirements; - (b) policy, organisation, capability, facilities, equipment and operational procedures of the RFFS and shall include: - 1. a statement signed by the officer in charge of RFFS on behalf of the organisation confirming that the manual:

-(i) defines the organisation and demonstrates its means and methods for ensuring continuing compliance with paragraph 3.5 of the Aerodrome Licensing Manual and paragraph 9.2 of the Civil Air Navigation Requirements of Mauritius - Aerodrome Design and Operations this and any other applicable Part; and

-(ii) is required to be complied with by its personnel at all times;

-- (c) an organisation chart showing lines of responsibility; and - (d) the establishment of RFFS, any transitional arrangements, and where a higher category is available by prior arrangement, the procedure necessary to upgrade the facility including, where necessary, actions to be taken by other departments.
+- (a) compliance of the procedures, operations, equipment and personnel with paragraph 3.5 of the Aerodrome Licensing Manual and paragraph 9.2 of the Mauritius Civil Aviation Requirements (MCAR) Aerodrome Design and Operations and reference to regulatory requirements; - (b) policy, organisation, capability, facilities, equipment and operational procedures of the RFFS and shall include: - 1. a statement signed by the officer in charge of RFFS on behalf of the organisation confirming that the manual: - (i) defines the organisation and demonstrates its means and methods for ensuring continuing compliance with paragraph 3.5 of the Aerodrome Licensing Manual and paragraph 9.2 of the Mauritius Civil Aviation Requirements (MCAR) Aerodrome Design and Operations this and any other applicable Part; and - (ii) is required to be complied with by its personnel at all times; - (c) an organisation chart showing lines of responsibility; and - (d) the establishment of RFFS, any transitional arrangements, and where a higher category is available by prior arrangement, the procedure necessary to upgrade the facility including, where necessary, actions to be taken by other departments.